 For example, a client application that implicitly assumes immediate consistency might perform a write quickly followed by a read of the same data.
 Tests are all successful when only one server is involved.
 In deployment, however, a load balancer distributes requests across multiple servers.
 When the load balancer sends the read to a replica that has not yet processed the write, the client application appears to perform a successful write, followed by a successful read that is inconsistent with the write that succeeded!

 When deploying replicated DS servers, keep this eventual consistency trap in mind.
 Educate developers about the trade off, review patches, and test and fix client applications under your control.
 In deployments with client applications that cannot be fixed, use affinity load balancing in DS directory proxy servers to work around broken clients.
-For details, see Load Balancing.
+For details, refer to Load balancing.

 In DS software, the role of a replication server is to transmit messages about updates.
 Directory servers receive replication messages from replication servers, and apply updates accordingly, meanwhile serving client applications.

-In a widely distributed deployment, be aware that replication servers all communicate with each other.
+All replication servers communicate with each other.
 Directory servers always communicate through replication servers, even if the replication service runs in the same server process as the directory server.
-By assigning servers to replication groups, you can ensure that directory servers only connect to local replication servers until they need to fail over to remote replication servers.
-This limits the WAN replication traffic to messages between replication servers, except when all replication servers on the LAN are down.
-For details, see Install standalone servers and Replication Groups.
+By assigning servers to replication groups, you ensure directory servers only connect to local replication servers until they must fail over to remote replication servers.
+This limits the replication traffic over slow network links to messages between replication servers, except when all local replication servers are down.
+For details, refer to Install standalone servers (advanced) and Replication groups (advanced).

 Deploy the replication servers first.
 You can think of them as providing a network service (replication) in the same way DNS provides a network service (name resolution).
 You therefore install and start replication servers before you add directory servers.